History of Poland during the Jagiellonian dynasty: Agriculture-based economic expansion

 Mining and metallurgy developed further during the 16th century, and technical progress took place in various commercial applications.
 Great quantities of exported agricultural and forest products floated down the rivers to be transported through ports and land routes.
 This resulted in a positive trade balance for Poland throughout the 16th century.
 Imports from the West included industrial products, luxury products and fabrics.

 Most of the exported grain left Poland through Gdańsk (Danzig), which became the wealthiest, most highly developed, and most autonomous of the Polish cities because of its location at the mouth of the Vistula River and access to the Baltic Sea.
 It was also by far the largest center for manufacturing.
 Other towns were negatively affected by Gdańsk's near-monopoly in foreign trade, but profitably participated in transit and export activities.
-The largest of those were Kraków (Cracow), Poznań, Lwów (Lviv), and Warszawa (Warsaw), and outside of the Crown, Breslau (Wrocław).
+The largest of those were Kraków (Cracow), Poznań, Lwów, and Warszawa (Warsaw), and outside of the Crown, Breslau (Wrocław).
 Thorn (Toruń) and Elbing (Elbląg) were the main cities in Royal Prussia after Gdańsk.